PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-42. What can we do with a Raspberry Pi with Ant+?
+42. What can we do with a Raspberry Pi with Ant+ (ported to Rasperri PI by Johannes Bader, PhD.)
 .
 .